Shubhampatel001/Flappy-Bird-With-NEAT-Algorithm/README.md

 # Usage
-Manual Gameplay (Base Model Flappy Bird)
-To play Flappy Bird manually, follow these steps:
+*To play Flappy Bird manually:*

-Open the Base Model Flappy Bird.ipynb notebook in Jupyter Notebook or JupyterLab.
+Open the "Base Model Flappy Bird.ipynb" notebook.

-Execute the notebook cells sequentially to play the game.

-Follow the instructions within the notebook to control the bird and navigate through the pipes.
+Execute the cells to control the bird and navigate through the pipes.

-AI Gameplay (NEAT Algo Flappy Bird)
-To watch an AI agent play Flappy Bird using the NEAT algorithm, follow these steps:
+*To watch an AI agent play:*

-Open the NEAT Algo Flappy Bird.ipynb notebook in Jupyter Notebook or JupyterLab.
+Open the "NEAT Algo Flappy Bird.ipynb" notebook.

-Execute the notebook cells sequentially to train the NEAT algorithm and observe the AI playing the game.
+Run the cells to train the NEAT algorithm and observe the AI gameplay.

-Follow the instructions within the notebook for further guidance on running and modifying the code.

 # Notes